 Along with other technology entrepreneurs, myself and our Product Director Marc sat at the edge of our seats in awe as Woz shared his stories and experiences of founding Apple.
-Overall, we learnt a lot at the event and in this post we’ll be sharing some key takeaways from the night.
+Overall, we learned a lot at the event and in this post, we’ll be sharing some key takeaways from the night.

 Who is Woz?

 Born on August 11, 1950, Woz is an electronics engineer and programmer who dropped out of college and co-founded Apple with Steve Jobs in 1976.
 Before Apple he worked at Hewlett-Packard (HP) as a calculator designer in 1971.
 During that period he developed his first computer, the Apple 1 and the rest, as they say, is history.

 Now with an estimated net worth of $100 million, Woz continues to be an influencer and hero in the world of computers and technology.
 Starting out with humble beginnings, Apple now has an estimated net worth of $586 billion.

 1. Love what you do

 Throughout the event Woz spoke about how he loved what he did and was passionate about technology and computers.
 He discovered his passion at age 12 when his parents gave him a transistor radio kit.
 He was able to assemble it without a book or manual.
 His love for electronics enabled him to create technology like a tic tac toe game and a device for phones that let you call worldwide for free.
 This was one of the main reasons why Apple and Woz became successful when starting out.

 There are lots of benefits when you love what you do:

 Boosts your mood

 As the philosopher Confucius once said: if you do what you love, you won’t work a day in your life.
 There are many advantages when you’re happier at work.
 For instance, it will boost your creativity, productivity and motivation.
 This is also beneficial if you’re in a higher organisational position, such as a manager, supervisor or CEO.
 Your positive mood will influence your employees and result in a positive workplace.